gregjarrett-0/waffles/docs/DEVELOPMENT.md

-# Waffles Local Development Guide
+# Waffles local development guide

 All **Waffles** components and their tests exist in the `src` directory with matching official documentation in the `doc-site` folder.
 All npm scripts are run from the root — there is no need to navigate to sub-directories.

-## 🏆 Core Principles
+## 🏆 Core principles

 1. Release process is fully **automated**, including publishing to npm, version bumps, and changelog generation
 2. Has a lightweight isolated **component development environment** — Workbench